rgertenbach/JSplyr/README.md

 #### Arguments

-**data: ** A two dimensional array, aka an array containing arrays of equal length where each array is a row and each element is a column within that row.
+<b>data</b>: A two dimensional array, aka an array containing arrays of equal length where each array is a row and each element is a column within that row.

 #### Example